zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "A man who cannot tolerate small misfortunes can never accomplish great things."
+> "Do the hard jobs first.
+The easy jobs will take care of themselves."
 >
-> — Chinese Proverb
+> — Dale Carnegie
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch